-(iv) Commitment For Capital Expenditures
+(iii) Commitment For Capital Expenditures

 The material commitments for capital expenditures of the company are primarily includes; salaries and wages, taxes, depreciation and utilities and other related overheads.
-Since the parent company, still focus on looking for a strategic partner, there are no major expenses of the business for the year.
+Since the Company, still focus on looking for a strategic partner, there are no major expenses of the business for the year.

-(v) Any Known Trends, Events of Uncertainties (Material Impact on Net Sales / Net Income)
+(iv) Any Known Trends, Events of Uncertainties (Material Impact on Net Sales / Net Income)